 Less Than 30% Wealth Accumulation Rate

-You are putting less than 30% of your gross income waging WAR and yet you are still feeling financial stress.
+Let’s say that you are putting less than 30% of your gross income into your WAR and yet you are still feeling financial stress.

-Life can be full of tough decisions, but if you are suffering from financial stress (not related to other happenings in your life) and you are at a less than 30% WAR, as a physician, you likely need to find your frugal gene and express it.
+Life can be full of tough decisions, but if you are suffering from financial stress (not related to other happenings in your life) and you are at a less than 30% WAR, as a physician, it is possible that you need to find your frugal gene and express it.

 Maybe, its time to make lifestyle changes if you are feeling financial stress with a WAR of less than 30%.